How to Increase Monthly Active Users in SaaS

 | WAU | Unique users active in a 7-day window | Moderate-frequency tools (project management) |

-| MAU | Unique users active in a 30-day window | Most B2B SaaS products |
+| Monthly active users (MAU) | Unique users active in a 30-day window | Most B2B SaaS products |

 If your product is designed for weekly use (analytics dashboards, reporting tools), WAU is a better north star than DAU.
 Pick the metric that matches your product’s natural usage frequency.

-Why MAU Stagnates (Root Causes)
+Why Monthly Active Users Stagnate (Root Causes)

 Problem 1: Low activation.
 New users sign up but never reach the moment where the product clicks.
-They show up in your signups report but never become active users.
+They show up in your signups report but never become monthly active users.
 If your activation rate is below 40%, this is your bottleneck.

 Diagnose which problem you have before picking a lever.
 Each one has a different fix.